 Composite Global Identifier: The Composite Global Identifier is itself a Global Identifier which is differentiated from a “normal” Global Identifier in that it serves as a parent in a hierarchy of individual Global Identifiers.
 For example, AAPL common stock, US Composite.
 The purpose of this “version” of the identifier is to group individual identifiers, as per above, into groupings such as at the country level.
 This is not, however, merely a grouping of financial instruments.
 Rather, a Composite Global Identifier can identify a unique financial instrument within the context of a country, or the aggregate of a financial instrument not bound by jurisdiction and can be traded on multiple venues.

-The Composite Global Identifier only applies to a limited subset of Global Identifiers.
-In particular, it only applies to those Global Identifiers that can be differentiated based on either the venue on which the asset is traded or on the pricing source of the asset.

 Share Class Global Identifier: The Share Class Global Identifier is itself a Global Identifier which is differentiated from a “normal” Global Identifier and a Composite Global Identifier in that it serves as a parent in a hierarchy of individual Composite Global Identifiers.
 For example, AAPL common stock as traded across the planet presented as a list of Composite Global Identifiers.
 Similar to a Composite Global Identifier, the Share Class Global Identifier identifies a financial instrument within the context of the global perspective, e.g., AAPL common stock.